prometheus/prometheus/docs/querying/api.md

 }
 ```

-NOTE: This endpoint is available before the server has been marked ready and is updated in real-time to facilitate monitoring the progress of the WAL replay.
+NOTE: This endpoint is available before the server has been marked ready and is updated in real time to facilitate monitoring the progress of the WAL replay.

+*New in v2.27*

 ## TSDB Admin APIs
 These are APIs that expose database functionalities for the advanced user.
 These APIs are not enabled unless the `--web.enable-admin-api` is set.